2122-4ahmns-Sosem-VRprj/8-vrprj-4ahmns-sosem-tschmid/README.md

 # HTL-VRProject with XRInteractionToolkit !Template!

 ### Project description:
-This project serves as sample project for spatial audio.
+In this game you are thrown into a wonderfully cheerful maze.
+You can only get out of this maze by solving all the puzzles.
+You are guided to these puzzles by auditory and visual stimuli.
-Explore sound in its basics in virtual reality (VR).
+The game offers a good mix of entertainment and story.
+You want to know what happens next and what will happen.
+A wonderful game!

 ### Development platform:
-OS: Windows 10, Game Engine: Unity 2020.3.18f1, Visual Studio 2019, XR Interaction Toolkit 1.0.0-pre.8, XR Plugin Management 4.2.1, Oculus XR Plugin 1.10.0.
+OS: OSX 12.2 , Game Engine: Unity 2020.3.18f1, Visual Studio 2019, XR Interaction Toolkit 1.0.0-pre.8, XR Plugin Management 4.2.1, Oculus XR Plugin 1.10.0.

 ## Software/Hardware Requirements:
 Oculus hardware requirements https://support.oculus.com/248749509016567/